atom36942123/atom/readme.md

 # salient features
 1. postgres as core database
-2. databses indexing and other stratgey to make queries faster
-3. master/slave replica to route queries
-4. scalability in terms of business database schema
+2. scalability in terms of business database schema
-5. mongodb included for non-relational data use-cases
-6. elastiscsearch api's included
+3. master/slave/indexing and other stratgey to make queries faster included
+4. mongodb/elastiscsearch/s3/ses setup included
-7. redis caching included
+5. redis caching included for any api using config
-8. staging/prod env with as many as development enviornments
-9. complete api collection/runner on postman with automated testing
+6. complete api collection/runner on postman with automated testing
-10. deployment using ec2/jenkins included
-12. Authentication/others basic services prebuilt
-13. aws s3,ses setup included
-14. object level api's without any opinions on the objects
+7. object level api's without any opinions on the objects
-15. rback included
+8. rback included for api's
-16. postgis included for lat/long use-cases
+9. postgis included for lat/long use-cases
+10. deployment using render in less than 5 mins

 # tech stack
 1. python
 2. fastapi